11. Justice

 Planetary:

 Whilst Justice is ruled by Venus, it’s not the champagne-and-roses version.
-This is Venus in the courtroom, not the love song.
+This is Venus in the courtroom and it’s not singing a sonnet.
 Here, Venus is about values, principles, and the real-world implications of your preferences.
 It governs what you’re drawn to and what you uphold.
-Venus filters decisions through a value system—one that you’re responsible for defining and defending.
+Venus filters decisions through a value system; one that you’re responsible for defining and defending.
 Saturn makes a quiet appearance too, bringing the reminder that freedom doesn’t exist without boundaries, and that structure is critical.
 Together, they ask: do your choices reflect what you claim to care about?

 Natal House(s):

 Justice aligns with the Seventh House, the domain of committed relationships, contracts, and mirrored reflection.
 This is where projection ends and responsibility begins.
-The First House shadows it from across the chart, asking whether what you’re seeing “out there” is just an unacknowledged piece of “in here.”
+The First House contrasts with the rest of the chart, prompting you to question if what you see around you reflects something unrecognised within yourself.”
 These houses deal in reciprocity and self-perception, i.e. how you negotiate your wants with others’ realities, and what gets revealed in the act of relating.
-Justice demands to know what and who are being honest.
+Justice wants to know what and who are being honest.

 Astrological Sign(s):